 - Able to complete 1-5 hours weekly of individual planning and preparation for Jumpstart sessions.
-This includes preparing children’s books and gathering materials for session activities.
+This includes preparing children’s books ,writing reflection papers on Jumpstart service, and gathering materials for session activities.

 - Able to demonstrate effective reading skills in English in order to participate in the Jumpstart program.
 Includes reading session plans and training manuals.